 Australian Consumer Law

-Those wishing to enforce their unregistered trade mark rights may rely on the Australian Consumer Law contained in Schedule 2 of the Competition and Consumer Act 2010 (Cth).
+Those wishing to enforce their unregistered trade mark rights may be able to rely on the Australian Consumer Law contained in Schedule 2 of the Competition and Consumer Act 2010 (Cth).
 Specifically, section 18 provides that:

 A person must not, in trade or commerce, engage in conduct that is misleading or deceptive or is likely to mislead or deceive.